 - 4. Adjust accelerator pedal height. - 4.1.
 Loosen the nut and bolt (Figure 5-17, Page 5-14) securing the accelerator pedal to the pivot plate.
 Clamp the accelerator pedal adjustment tool (CCI P/N 101871001) to the accelerator pedal, with the end marked accelerator pedal height closest to the floorboard.
-Depress the accelerator pedal until the end of the tool rests against the floorboard; pedal height should be 5-5/8 inches (14.3 cm).
+Press the accelerator pedal until the end of the tool rests against the floorboard; pedal height should be 5-5/8 inches (14.3 cm).
 Use a rubber strap to hold pedal in position against the floorboard and then tighten nut to 26 ft-lb (35.3 N·m) (Figure 5-18, Page 5-14).

 5. Adjust the accelerator rod.
+See following DANGER.

-- Before servicing, turn the key switch to OFF and place the Forward/Reverse handle in the NEUTRAL position. - To prevent accidentally starting the vehicle, disconnect the battery cables as instructed.
-See WARNING "To avoid unintentionally starting..." in General Warning, Section 1, Page 1-1.
+- Before servicing, turn the key switch to the OFF position and place the Forward/Reverse handle in the NEUTRAL position. - To prevent accidentally starting the vehicle, disconnect the battery cables as instructed in WARNING "To avoid unintentionally starting..." in General Warning, Section 1, Page 1-2.
 This will prevent the possibility of the vehicle running over you when you are adjusting the accelerator rod.